 Summer days are meant to be spent by the pool.
 Summer should be fun and relaxed.
 But that doesn’t mean there can’t be some fun learning involved.
 The pool provides an excellent opportunity to explore some fun scientific concepts.
 Kids ask a lot of questions that can be hard to answer, like how do fish swim?
 The water provides the perfect place to really explain concepts in a way kids can understand and experience themselves.
+It is a great sensory activity and sensory STEM activity.
 The best part is that you don’t even need to bring anything extra.
 You can do it all with just your child and the basic items we all have for pool time fun.
 Get ready for science by the pool.

 Before we get too into this let’s just toss out a safety reminder.
 Safety comes first.
 So make sure any sort of science activity you do in the water is appropriate for the swim level your children are at.

 Science By The Pool

 I encourage a lot of sink or float experiments, but those are just in small containers of water.
 Let’s think bigger.
 Ask your children, how do boats float?
 They are huge and heavy, yet they don’t sink in water.

 The answer lies in buoyancy.
 Buoyancy is the force that pushes up against objects in the water.
 (Kind of the opposite of gravity.)
 In order for an object to float it needs to displace (move aside) an amount of water equal to its weight.
 This means if a ship is 10,000 pounds it needs to be able to move 10,000 pounds of water out of the way and still have water left over to float.
 A pool doesn’t have that much water, so a ship would sink.
 But the ocean has more than enough water to allow the ship to float.
 (Bonus fact: This is called Archimedes’ Principle.)